exentio/keremorph/readme.md

 ### How to add the scheme in .Xresources

-I decided to use a modular approach, inspired by [dkeg](https://github.com/dkeg) (this means keremorph is compatible with his schemes), but this works only with 8+1 colors schemes.
+I decided to use a modular approach, inspired by [dkeg](https://github.com/dkeg) (this means keremorph is compatible with his schemes), but this works only with 8+1 colors.
-To add the scheme to .Xresources, simply paste this into the file, after other settings, and removing the previous colors if present:
+To add the scheme to .Xresources, simply paste this into the file, after other settings, and remove the previous colors if present:

     #include <keremorph/keremorph>        ! - Change this if the repo isn't inside ~/keremorph